 Coconut oil is amazing.
-It’s beneficial, healing properties are related to its fatty acid composition and structure.
-Coconut oil is made up of medium-chain fats, which are absorbed immediately by the body and used for a variety of functions, instead of being tucked away as fat.
+It’s beneficial properties are related to its fatty acid composition and structure.
+This oil is made up of medium-chain fats, which are absorbed immediately by the body and used for a variety of functions, instead of being tucked away as fat.
 It also contains specific fatty acids called lauric acid, capric acid and caprylic acid, which have anti-bacterial and anti-microbial properties.

 Coconut oil is very useful in reducing weight because of those medium-chain fatty acids.
 Research shows that coconut can not only help us lose weight, but burn fat more effectively, change body composition and reduce the size of our waists in particular.

 New research suggests that it may have anti-stress and antioxidant properties.
 You can also use it as a massage oil, which will definitely help with stress reduction too!

 Immunity + Infections

 Coconut oil contains lauric acid, capric acid and caprylic acid, which have antifungal, antibacterial and antiviral properties.
 The human body converts lauric acid into monolaurin, which can help fight staph infections and skin infections.
 Coconut oil’s anti-viral and anti-bacterial properties can fight harmful bacteria such as listeria and h.pylori (a common cause of stomach ulcers and other digestive issues).
 It’s also effective on fungi and yeast that cause candidiasis (candida), ringworm, athlete’s foot, thrush, diaper rash, etc.

 It helps your hair grow healthy and strong and can even keep your scalp lice-free.
 It is an excellent conditioner and helps reduce protein loss in undamaged and damaged hair.